Data-to-Knowledge/WaterUseQA/CreateTimeSeriesPlots/README.rst

 Aims
 =====

-Part 2 of the project aims to create analytical tools that can be used to analyse and visualise the entire water use time-series for selected WAPs.
+Create analytical tools that can be used to analyse and visualise the entire water use time-series for selected WAPs.
 The tools are intended to support work such as catchment modelling, which requires detailed assessment of historic water use data.

 Requirements
 ---------------